staysail/nova-clangd/ClangD.novaextension/README.md

-# Clang (C/C++) Language Server for Nova
+# ClangD Language Server - C/C++

 ---

+> This extension is _BETA_ release level quality.

+> _NOTE_: We may chose to rename this extension in the future to reflect extended
+> capabilities beyond just ClangD.
+We are also considering enabling the use
+> of `ccls` as an alternative language server for people who want it.

-This extension is forked from [Ben Beshara][1]'s original [C++ ClangD extension][2].
+This extension is forked from [Ben Beshara][1]'s original [C++ ClangD extension][2], but has been extended significantly beyond that.

-The purpose is to integrate with new capabilities, and to add features such as support for automatic formatting.
+The purpose is to integrate with new capabilities, and to add features such as support for automatic formatting ala `clang-format.

-This will likely best be paired with a syntax highlighting extension.
-If you are working with C, we would would recommend our [C extension][3] for that.

-Hopefully a C++ Tree-Sitter grammar will be created as well.
+Syntax support is provided via the official [Tree-sitter][3] grammars for C and C++, along with queries we have supplied for this extension.
+These provide for syntax highlighting and folding.
+This highlighting should be both richer, and faster, than previous alternatives.
+It does require Nova version 10 or newer though.

+Some limited assistance for automatic indentation of blocks is provided for as well.

+Formatting is done via `clangd`, and will respect the `.clang-format` in your project directory if it is present.

+If you have installed our [C][4] extension, you can uninstall it, as this module provides a superset of that functionality.

 ## Requirements

+> _TIP_: Apple supplies `clangd` with the Xcode developer tools.
+That's all you need.

 In order to use this extension, you need to supply a version of `clangd` - its path can be specified in the global settings pane for this extension if required.